salvaRC/Graphino/README.md

 Please run the [*run_graphino*](run_graphino.py) script for the desired number of lead months h in {1,2, .., 23} (the horizon argument).

+## Eigenvector centrality analysis and Fig. 2
+To produce Figure 2 in our paper, please see [this jupyter notebook](interpretability_plots.ipynb).

 ## Citation

 Please consider citing the following paper if you find it, or the code, helpful.
 Thank you!